mikeizbicki/ucr-cs100/tutorials/Git-GitHub/README.md

 #####SETUP GIT

-After installing Git, you can made modifications to it to customize the environment and identify yourself.
+After installing Git, you can make modifications to customize the environment and identify yourself in it.
 You just need to make these changes once.

 ```
 $ git config --global user.name [your username]